 Moreover, the high expectations you set for them will inspire them to strive harder and shine.
 However, in setting your expectations make it a habit of including your learners rather than making it yourself.
 Student involvement is important to make teaching and learning productive.

-As a teacher, you’ve become a big part of your students’ lives; therefore, displaying confidence that they can become better if they go out from their shells will help them realize their potential.
+As a teacher, you’ve become a big part of your students’ lives; therefore, displaying confidence that they can become better if they go out of their shells will help them realize their potential.

 Are you considerate of how your students feel?
 Considering their feelings and well-being will make them look up to you as their trusted adult other than their parents.